rustyrussell/lightning-rfc-old/communications/low/01-encryption.md

 3. `session_sig` is the signature of the SHA256 of SHA256 of the receivers
    `node_id`, using the secret key corresponding to the sender's `node_id`.

-The `count` field in the header MUST BE set to zero, and the `acknowledge` field MUST BE set to the number of non-authenticate messages received and processed.
-The receiver MUST NOT examine these values until after the authentication fields have been successfully validated.
+The receiver MUST NOT examine the `acknowledge` value until after the authentication fields have been successfully validated.
+The `acknowledge` field MUST BE set to the number of non-authenticate messages received and processed.

 Additional fields MAY be included, and MUST BE ignored if not understood (to allow for future extensions).